baez97/Nighmare/README.md

 | Get into a Hole | `E` |

 ## Obtaining the SuperSaiyan State
 In order to obtain the SuperSaiyan state you must collect the three fire medals (Red, Blue and Gold).
 Once you get the third one, Vegeta is automatically powering up.
-During the powering up animation, the display will turn darker and the game will be stopped until the animation is completed.
+This state suppose that Vegeta moves faster and he is able to shoot Energy Balls.
 <p align="center">
   <img src="https://github.com/baez97/Nightmare/blob/master/images/vegetaPU/poweringUp.gif"/>
 </p>

+> During the powering up animation, the display will turn darker and the game will be stopped until the animation is completed.
 ## Energy Balls
 Energy balls are shot by the enemies and by vegeta (SuperSaiyan).
 They kill the enemies at one hit, and they cause a damage of one life in Vegeta.
 They are not stopped by the obstacles, only by the walls (borders of the game).
 <p align="center">